 Extended Time Requests

-If you are requesting an evening midterm exam or evening midterm make-up exam longer than 2 hours for your course, approval from the departmental DEO and aean's office is required.
+Evening midterm exam or evening midterm makeup exam requests longer than 2 hours will require approval from the departmental executive officer (DEO) and dean's office.
 Approval should be emailed to reg-exams@uiowa.edu prior to any scheduling request.
+Exams lasting more than two hours will begin at 6:30pm.

 Non-Standardized Periods for Evening Exam Requests

-If an evening exam period outside of the approved examination periods for evening exam times is requested, approval from the departmental DEO and Dean's Office is required.
+If an evening exam period outside of the approved examination periods for evening exam times is requested, approval from the departmental executive officer (DEO) and dean's office is required.
 Approval should be emailed to reg-exams@uiowa.edu prior to any scheduling request.

 SDS Extended Time Exams